daunkim18/BMI-Programming/README.md

 ## Implementation Constraints
 - **Data Source Limitations**: Publicly available oral microbiome datasets serve as the foundation for this project.
 The presence of inconsistent metadata or limited annotations in these datasets affects the precision with which microbial signatures can be linked to disease status.

 - **Computational Constraints**: The analysis of k-mer frequencies demands substantial memory resources when working with large FASTA files.
 This pipeline functions optimally with small to medium datasets which are appropriate for educational and research prototype applications but unsuitable for extensive clinical deployment.
+Not designed for high-throughput or clinical-scale datasets.

-- **Tooling Scope**: The project relies on fundamental Python programming, MySQL database management and Bash scripting without incorporating cloud deployment or complex workflow management systems like Snakemake or Nextflow.
+- **Tooling Scope**: The project relies on fundamental Python programming, MySQL database management and Bash scripting.
+Command-line only; no web or graphical interface.

 - **No Clinical Validation**: The project incorporates Fusobacterium nucleatum as a biological marker but lacks clinical trial data and validated diagnostic standards.
 This project serves solely as a demonstration and learning tool.

 - **Manual Integration Step**: The process of importing the SQL database from CSV files is semi-automated but may need manual checks due to MySQL settings and system access rights.